-Pancake Breakfast: Our next Pancake breakfast for Members and their guests will be Saturday, June 17th.
+Pancake Breakfast: Our next Pancake breakfast for Members and their guests will be announced.
 Cost is $6.00 for a plate of pancakes, sausage or bacon, and eggs.
 Biscuit and Sausage gravy plate with eggs is also only $6.00.
 Coffee is included with both selections.
 Come one come all and enjoy this great breakfast.